amymckellar/horiseon-code-refactor/README.md

 # Code Refactor Starter Code

 ## Project Description
-For this challenge, I was asked to refactor code for Horiseon, a marketing agency.
+For this challenge, I was asked to refactor code for Horiseon website

+## Deployed Page